rapha18th/fruit-classifier/README.md

 Path().ls(file_exts='.pkl')
 learn = load_learner(path/'models/export34.pkl')
 ```
-We use the os library to find the path to our model which is stored in the models directory.
-We then use the load_learner method from fastai to store our model as the variable 'learn'.
+We use `Path()` from the os library to find the path to our model which is stored in the models directory.
+We then use the load_learner method from fastai to store our model as the variable `learn`.

 The model_predict function:
 ```